The Inn at Death Valley: The Great (L.A.) Escape

 Written by: , July 12th, 2018

-For tourists looking to experience another side of California, as well as harried Hollywood types and Silicon Beach tech execs trying to unplug for a few days, the Oasis at Death Valley offers a hassle-free escape from L.A. — just an easy half-day road trip away.
+For tourists looking to experience another side of California, as well as harried Hollywood types and Silicon Beach tech execs trying to unplug for a few days, The Oasis at Death Valley offers a hassle-free escape from L.A. — just an easy half-day road trip away.

 For all of the unmistakable appeal of Los Angeles — great restaurants, thriving cultural scene, and sun-kissed beaches — the country’s second largest city can also wear down both visitors and residents alike with its infamous traffic and frequently frenetic pace.

-But for tourists looking to experience another side of California, as well as harried Hollywood types and Silicon Beach tech execs trying to unplug for a few days, the Oasis at Death Valley offers a hassle-free escape from L.A. — just an easy half-day road trip away.
+But for tourists looking to experience another side of California, as well as harried Hollywood types and Silicon Beach tech execs trying to unplug for a few days, The Oasis at Death Valley offers a hassle-free escape from L.A. — just an easy half-day road trip away.

 The drive is a big part of the appeal.
 Whether you take State Highway 14 or Interstate 15, there’s a moment when the big city finally surrenders to the big empty of the California desert.
 The palm trees of L.A. give way to the Joshua trees of the Mojave, and instead of gridlock, you’ll find open road without any other cars for miles.